 7) Go Create!

-So that’s it.
-Less than hour, a small investment of money, and you are the proud possessor of your very own corner of the internet.
+What are you waiting for?
+Less than hour, a small investment of money, and you will be the proud possessor of your very own corner of the internet.